Zhangzhh-107/MSDAD/README.md

 # MSDAS
-A Multi-Sensor Dataset for Automatic Driving
+This is the download cite of paper "MSDAS: A Multi-Sensor Dataset for Automatic Driving"